mianohh/ZetaChain-Universal-Portfolio-Tracker/README.md

 After your first successful safe withdrawal, you unlock eligibility for the **Genesis Safety Badge**.

 * **Utility:** This badge proves your early adoption and serves as the "Key" for future premium features.
+* **Auto-Download:** The NFT image automatically downloads to your device upon minting.

 ### 5. Cross-Chain Transfer